inveniosoftware/docs-invenio-rdm/docs/maintenance/architecture/requests.md

 - may require clarifications (i.e. a conversation) between the creator of the request and the recipient(s)
 - may expire after a certain amount of time

-### Reviewers in Requests

-Reviewers are optional participants in the request process who can be assigned to provide expert opinion, feedback, or recommendations.
-Unlike the receiver who makes the final decision to accept or decline the request, reviewers serve as consultants or advisors.

-Key characteristics of reviewers:
-- Can be individual users or groups
-- Multiple reviewers can be assigned to a single request
-- Do not have direct authority to accept or decline the request
-- Provide input through comments and feedback in the request timeline
-- Can be added or removed throughout the request lifecycle
-- Have specific permissions to view and comment on the request

 ## Entities

 The key entities in the data model: